2022 Swedish Open

-The 2022 Swedish Open, also known as Nordea Open, for sponsorship reasons, was a professional tennis tournament played on outdoor clay courts as part of the ATP Tour 250 Series of the 2022 ATP Tour and as part of the WTA 125 tournaments.
+The 2022 Swedish Open, known as the Nordea Open (for sponsorship reasons), was a professional tennis tournament played on outdoor clay courts as part of the ATP Tour 250 Series of the 2022 ATP Tour and as part of the WTA 125 tournaments.
 It took place in Båstad, Sweden, from 4 through 9 July 2022 for the women's tournament, and from 11 through 17 July 2022 for the men's tournament.
 It was the 74th edition of the event for the men and the 12th edition for the women.